pakshuang/ai-chat-survey/docs/backend.md

 Another development in the use of LLMs in survey research is detailed in the study by Maiorino et al. (2023), which explores the application of generative language models for survey question generation at SurveyMonkey.
 Their work demonstrates the possibility of using LLMs in the survey design process by generating comprehensive survey questions from a simple "seed" prompt.
 This process of "concept expansion" is particularly notable for its efficiency and its ability to integrate seamlessly with industry-standard questions.

 Like Maiorino, our group also seeks to leverage LLMs’ “concept expansion” ability.
-However, rather than generating static questions for survey designers, we dynamically create personalized questions in response to user inputs using prompt engineering techniques like Chain of Thought prompting (Wei et al., 2022), enhancing the interactivity of the survey experience.
+However, rather than generating static questions for survey designers, we dynamically create questions that adapt to user inputs.
+Prompt engineering techniques like Chain of Thought prompting (Wei et al., 2022) are used to leverage on the model's reasoning capabilities, enhancing the interactivity of the survey experience.

 ## Backend Architecture